groovy-tutorial/groovy-tutorial/groovytutorial/manuscript/tmp/50_Objects/08_03_Fields.md

----
-title:	Fields
+# Fields

-description:
-...
-A class's fields are used to describe an object.
+I> A class's fields are used to describe an object.

 Some fields describe properties of the object (e.g. name, age, height), some describe the state of the object (e.g. active, alive, employed), and some may be used

 The example below describes a class with two fields - `name` and `age`: